wpengine/wpe-graphql-cache/readme.txt

 This plugin integrates with the [WPGraphQL Smart Cache](https://github.com/wp-graphql/wp-graphql-smart-cache) plugin to correctly invalidate cached data when it changes in your plugin.

 == Changelog ==

+= 0.1.2 =

+- use action from WPGraphQL Smart Cache to save urls to collection

 = 0.1.1 =